dvlab-research/Simple-SR/README.md

 4. Quick test

-    You have to define the 'output_path' or 'gt_path' or 'both'.
-If 'output_path' is given, outputs will be saved.
-If 'gt_path' is given, PSNR/SSIM will be calculated.
-If you want to calculate LPIPS results, please install lpips library at [Here](https://github.com/richzhang/PerceptualSimilarity).
+    You have to define the output_path or gt_path or both.
+If output_path is given, outputs will be saved.
+If gt_path is given, PSNR/SSIM will be calculated.
+If you want to calculate LPIPS results, please install [lpips](https://github.com/richzhang/PerceptualSimilarity) library.

     - For SISR,
     ```shell